 – Erika Hardison, Founder of Blerd feminist

 How to ask for help: If you don’t ask for help, no one is likely to help you.
 Family and friends will watch and expect you to manage when you’re not asking for help.
-If you don’t know how to ask, here are some suggestions toward building a successful village.
+If you don’t know how to ask, here are some suggestions for building a successful village.

 - Ask directly for postpartum help at your baby shower.
 Have a sign-up sheet to recruit helpers